migonzalvar/dj-email-url/README.md

 import dj_email_url
 ```

 Fetch your email configuration values.
-The default option is fetch them
-from `EMAIL_URL` environment variable:
+The default option is to fetch them from `EMAIL_URL` environment variable:

 ```python
 email_config = dj_email_url.config()
 ```

-Other option is parse an arbitrary email URL:
+Another option is to parse a string directly with an arbitrary email URL:

 ```python
 email_config = dj_email_url.parse('smtp://...')